shmay/DevTips/tips/ruby-tips.md

   end
 end
 ```
-* the `source_location` method lets you know where in a file a Ruby method is defined.  http://stackoverflow.com/a/3393706/548170
+* the `source_location` method lets you know where a Ruby method is defined.  http://stackoverflow.com/a/3393706/548170
 * it's easy to create your own logger with Ruby's [Logger](https://ruby-doc.org/stdlib-2.1.0/libdoc/logger/rdoc/Logger.html) class:
 ```ruby
     logger = Logger.new('logfile.log')